 Typically, when renting, it can be hard to make yourself feel at home.
-Landlords and properties can occasionally come with a heavy hitting list of rules, regulations and conditions.
-Such rules can minimise the impact that the renter can have upon their living environment.
+Landlords and properties can occasionally come with a heavy-hitting list of rules, regulations and conditions.
+Such rules can minimise the impact that the renter can have on their living environment.
 Of course, it’s essential to make a house a home in order to feel comfortable and settled.

 - It’s relatively easy to make a strong statement using day to day essentials such as bedding, blankets, curtains and cushions.
 Naturally, neutral and plain items can make your rental home feel leached of life, so inject your favourite colours and designs and patterns that make you feel like you!

 - Re-arranging furniture doesn’t take too long and it can help really revolutionise a space.
 Don’t like the layout of the chairs and table?
 Move it!
 Make the most of the space and size to find your own style.
 Take a photo of how things look beforehand so that if you want to, you can always move things back into place.
 From here on out, it’s about experimenting and adding a little feng shui to see what style suits you!